California’s Tarantulas Are on the Move During Mating Season

 Scientists are exploring uses for tarantula venom.
 There are apparently hold potential for treatments for Multiple Sclerosis and breast cancer.
 As Aldo Leopold so astutely put it, “…who but a fool would discard seemingly useless parts?
 To keep every cog and wheel is the first precaution of intelligent tinkering.”
 Keeping a healthy, wild population of huge spiders might just benefit us in the end.

 You can catch the hairy spider show any evening this fall.
-Areas within various East Bay Regional Parks from the delta, south through Mt.
+Areas within various East Bay Regional Parks from the Delta, south through Mt.
 Diablo and Sunol-Ohlone Wilderness have their fair share of them.
-In the Oakland hills, you’re more likely to see a different spider species, the ffalse tarantula, which looks similar.
+In the Oakland hills, you’re more likely to see a different spider species, the false tarantula, which looks similar.
 If you encounter any of these tarantulas during your travels, remember that they’re just trying to carry out their spider business — they’re not out to get you!
 Give them a helping hand and let them carry on.